-External Affairs and Regulation strengthens educational and community outcomes by leading strategic reform initiatives, securing national and state funding for education services, distributing funding to non-government schools and preschool providers, advising on strategic policy in higher and tertiary education, and promoting high-quality standards for early childhood education.
+Education Futures and Governance strengthens educational and community outcomes by leading policy reform and innovation to ensure education best prepares young people to successfully navigate a more complex world and the future they face.
+The division drives strategic reform initiatives, secures national and state funding for education services, distributes funding to non-government schools and preschool providers, and promotes high-quality standards for early childhood education.

-The division supports Ministers in strategic discussions with the Australian Government and other jurisdictions, is a key driver of forward-thinking policy and leads negotiations over funding arrangements.
-It acts as the principal point of contact for non-government and private education systems and providers, advises the Minister on non-government school policy and funding, and develops and coordinates NSW Government policy on national issues in education and early childhood education.
-It also regulates early childhood services across the state and is responsible for funding preschool service providers as well as advising on early childhood policies and projects.
+The division provides high-level, strategic support and advice to the Minister for Education and Early Childhood Learning.
+EFG supports the Minister in strategic discussions with the Australian Government and other jurisdictions.
+As the principal point of contact for non-government and private education systems and providers, EFG also advises the Minister on non-government school policy and funding, and develops and coordinates NSW Government policy on national issues in education and early childhood education.
+EFG regulates early childhood services across the state and is responsible for funding preschool service providers, as well as advising on early childhood policies and projects.